redhat-openstack/website/source/infra/index.html.md

 * [Infrastructure definition and CI](https://github.com/rdo-infra)
 * [Website, rdoinfo and others](https://github.com/redhat-openstack)

+## Processes and maintenance windows

+Refer to the [service continuity page](/infra/service-continuity) for details on our service continuity plans.

+The [infrastructure maintenance window](/infra/maintenance-windows) page provides information on our planned maintenance windows.

 ## CentOS

 A number of parts of our infrastructure run at CentOS, including